 Upskilling and reskilling

-As the world constantly evolves, focussing on lifelong learning ensures we have the right skills to keep our competitive edge.
+As the world constantly evolves, focusing on lifelong learning ensures we have the right skills to keep our competitive edge.
 We’re determined to deliver a CPD programme that tackles real world demands across digital, data, workforce management and development.
-Right now we have support from leading companies including Virgin Media, Severn Trent and Schaeffler, already helping us upskill the region.
+Right now we have support from leading companies including Virgin Media, Severn Trent Water and Schaeffler Group, already helping us upskill the region.

 What we need